Eggert Christopher Knuth

-Eggert Christopher (von) Knuth, Count of Knuthenborg and Gyldensteen (20 October 1722 – 26 February 1776), was a Danish landowner, Supreme Court justice and Prefect of the Diocese of Zealand.
+Eggert Christopher (von) Knuth, Count of Knuthenborg and Gyldensteen (20 October 1722 – 26 February 1776), was a Danish landowner, Supreme Court justice and diocesan governor of the Diocese of Zealand.
 He was the brother of Christian Frederik and Conrad Ditlev Knuth and the father of Johan Henrik Knuth and Frederik Knuth.

 Early life and education

 Knuth was the son of Adam Christopher Knuth (1687–1738) and Ida Margrethe Reventlow (1701–1757).
 He studied in Göttingen in 1739.

 Career

 On his return to Denmark he enrolled in the army where he became a captain in 1742.
 In 1732, he joined the Life Guard on Foot.
 In 1749 he became adjutant-general to the king.
 In 1751 he resigned from the army (with the rank of colonel) to become a Supreme Court justice.
 In 1759, he was appointed as geheimeråd.
-In 1764 he was appointed Prefect of the Diocese of Zealand.
+In 1764 he was appointed diocesan governor of the Diocese of Zealand.
 In 1772, he was appointed as one of the judges in the trial against Queen Caroline Mathilde.